 Sometimes it’s nice to focus on the good news.
-Below are some positive happenings for Social Security disability, personal injury and FDCPA attorneys.
+Below are some positive happenings for Social Security disability and personal injury attorneys.

 Every year, I review what has changed to some key statistics for Social Security attorneys.
 Here are my previous posts from 2015 and 2014.
 When I last analyzed these statistics, the metrics had stabilized after consecutive years of negative trends to Social Security law firms.
 If 2015 was refreshing because the metrics stabilized, 2016 was quite positive for SSD lawyers, as some key statistics increased in the favor of disability attorneys and advocates.

 Many disability attorneys and advocates interact with hundreds if not thousands of disability claimants every year.
 Through these interactions disability representatives inevitability create a mental model of the typical disability recipient and the disability system.
 Let’s see how much you know about Social Security disability.

 From SSA fiscal year 2015 (09/27/2014 through 09/25/2015) to SSA fiscal year 2016 to date (09/26/2015 through 06/24/2016) the combined partially and fully favorable Social Security approval rate has increased from 53.4% to 54.6%.
 The following posts contain similar data from 2014 and 2015.
 The below sections contain more granular data from FY 2016 that sheds light on what contributed to the increase in approval rate.

 In late 2014, we published a blog analyzing the profitability of Social Security disability attorneys and advocates at the hearing level.
 Now, we've set out to revisit the topic and outline what has changed in the past 18 months.

 To recap: Back in late 2014, many Social Security disability attorneys saw a decrease in hearing level profitability due to a 3.57% decrease in the hearing approval rate.